West of Twin Peaks Timeline

 1929

-• Third cross built on Mount Davidson: 80 ft. high with stucco with wands of electrical lights and lit for Easter week.
-City purchases 20 acres and six more acres at crest donated to the City by Mrs. A. S. Baldwin to create Mount Davidson Park which is dedicated by Mayor Rolph on John McLaren’s birthday, Dec.
+• Third cross built on Mount Davidson: 80 ft. high with stucco and outlined with electrical lights for Easter week.
+City purchases 20 acres to create Mount Davidson Park which is dedicated by Mayor Rolph on John McLaren‘s birthday, Dec.
 20th.

 • Cross constructed atop Emerald Peak in Redwood City on land donated by Charles Holt and Joseph Leonard, early developers of the Emerald Lake area and Ingleside Terraces.
 To be lit during the Christmas and Easter seasons, the eighty-two feet high cross is two feet higher than San Francisco’s famous Mt.
 Davidson monument.